router-resources/Router-Protocol-iDappathhon-Project-Ideas/README.md

 **On-chain subscriptions**
 A protocol that is a factory for any app to create on-chain payment streaming and subscriptions in a cross-chain environment.
 The creators can take funds on any chain - the subscribers can pay from any chain.
 Abstract all the complexities.

-**Education- a game-type**
+**Education**
-protocol that walks a user thu the interoperable journey.
+A game-type protocol that walks a user thu the interoperable journey.
 Combining video clips, interoperability resources and cross-chain swaps & NFTs  quest-type journey to get normies up to speed

 **Cross-Chain Arbitrage bots**
 A bot that automatically captures arbitrage in low liquidity cross-chain environment.
 The bot should use Voyager for cross-chain swaps.